 What happens if my project is not completed prior to the maturity of the construction phase?

 You may request an extension for your project to allow time to complete construction.
-If granted, conversion to the permanent phase will take place at the end of your scheduled construction term.
-A non-interest bearing escrow hold back account will be established to fund the remainder of your project.
+If granted, conversion to the permanent phase will still occur at the end of your scheduled construction term, and you will begin making principal and interest payments on your loan amount.
+An interest-bearing escrow holdback account will be established to fund the remainder of your project.